Last Updated on 17 January 2026 by Cycloscope

 Moni is almost a fake town, basically, a bunch of guesthouses that seem to have agreed to charge all the same price (10€), not very smart since some are way better than others.

-There’s really not much to say about Moni itself, most of the restaurants are also guesthouses, and there’s a small market and a bar just out of town with a big mural of Bob Marley.
+There’s really not much to say about Moni itself; most of the restaurants are also guesthouses, and there’s a small market and a bar just out of town with a big mural of Bob Marley.

-We stayed at Arwanti guesthouse after peaking almost all of them.
-It looked to us the cleaner and nicer one, the shower gave us some problems but the owner helped us fix it.
-Their restaurant was the best we tried in Flores, although the overall level of the Island is pretty low.
+We stayed at Arwantiguesthouse after peaking at almost all of them.
+It looked to us like the cleaner and nicer one; the shower gave us some problems, but the owner helped us fix it.

 How we got to Moni, the road from Koka Beach